Francesca Bertini: Career

 In 1920, Fox Film Corporation in Hollywood offered to sign a contract with her, but she refused: she was married to the wealthy Swiss banker Paul Cartier and wanted to move with him to Switzerland.
 When her husband died, she moved back to Rome, where she would remain until her death.

 She stepped into sound movies as well, but in the meantime the Italian cinema had changed greatly (the period of Telefoni bianchi comedies) and entered into a period of crisis with fascism and censorship.
 It experienced a definite hiatus with World War II.

-Last years
+Later years

-In 1976 Bernardo Bertolucci was able to convince her to emerge from her stubborn silence, accepting a role of a nun in his movie Novecento.
+In 1974 Bernardo Bertolucci was able to convince her to emerge from her stubborn silence, accepting a role of a nun in his movie Novecento.
 She allowed herself to be interviewed in 1981 and this was adapted for a three part TV documentary in 1982.
 She died in Rome at the age of 93.